Fenestrelle Fort: History

 During the Napoleonic Era when Fenestrelle was again under the French influence, it was used as a prison by the French Empire: notable prisoners were Joseph de Maistre and Bartolomeo Pacca.
-The prison also held Pierre Picaud, whose story was the inspiration for Edmond Dantès, the main character in Dumas’s Count of Monte Cristo.
+The prison also held Pierre Picaud, whose story was the inspiration for Edmond Dantès, the main character in Alexandre Dumas’s The Count of Monte Cristo.
 The Kingdom of Sardinia locked political prisoners, Mazzini's supporters and common criminals in the fort, including the Archbishop Luigi Fransoni.

 After the unification of Italy, around a thousand of Kingdom of the Two Sicilies soldiers were put into the fort.
 Several Garibaldi's and Papal States supporters were also locked up.